EchoVideo: Quick Guide for Instructors

 Existing User?
 Log in to EchoVideo

 When you have a user account for EchoVideo, you can record classroom lectures, create personal recordings on your computer with Universal Capture: Personal software, and upload media made from other sources.
-Your videos are stored in the cloud Library that you can access inside of Canvas.
+Your media is stored in the cloud Library that you can access inside and outside of Canvas.

 Note: If you are accessing your content outside of Canvas go to echo360.org your password is separate from your SVSU password.
 If you forgot your password click the password reset link.